This page contains links to helpful information and resources on eating disorders, recovery, and organizations.

 French Toast for Breakfast is filled with practical exercises, dialogues form actual therapy sessions, straightforward answers to common questions, an in-depth comparison of treatment options, and a look at relapse how to prevent it and what to do if it occurs.
 It also includes a unique questionnaire to help readers determine which path to peace is best for them.

 Focusing on healing the emotional side of eating problems, the first half explains how fear of fat, shame, intimacy, anger, sexuality, and fear of success can contribute to food abuse.
-The second half discusses a wide range of approaches to overcoming food problems from which readers can create their own healing program, including an examination of the addiction model, the no-diet/no-deprivation approach, psychotherapy modalities, use of medications, and an insightful look at relapse.
+The second half discusses a wide range of approaches to overcoming food problems from which readers can create their own healing program, including the no-diet/no-deprivation approach, psychotherapy modalities, use of medications, and an insightful look at relapse.